Current professional expertise

 Higher education administration

-As a practitioner, I enjoyed a progressively senior career working in higher education administration and management at the University of Central Asia (Tajikistan), University of Oxford (UK) and the Institute of Education, University College London (UK) prior to starting doctoral research.
+As a higher education practitioner, I enjoyed a progressively senior career working in higher education administration and management at the University of Central Asia (Tajikistan), University of Oxford (UK) and the Institute of Education, University College London (UK) prior to starting doctoral research.

 In addition to English (my native language), I have fluent Russian, good but rusty French, beginner-intermediate Spanish and a smattering of German, Italian and Shughni.